grantbarrett/OCR-all-lang-directories/README.md

 ## Usage

 1. **Set the Input and Output Directories**:
    Modify the `INPUT_DIR` and `OUTPUT_DIR` variables in the script to point to the desired input and output directories.
+The Input directory should contain subdirectories which are named according to the three-letter language codes of the languages you want to process the child PDF files with.

     ```sh
-    INPUT_DIR="/path/to/input/directory"
+    INPUT_DIR="/your/input/parent/directory/containing/language-directories"
-    OUTPUT_DIR="/path/to/output/directory"
+    OUTPUT_DIR="/your/output/directory"
     ```

 2. **Run the Script**: